LinuxCNC/stretch-live-build/README.md

 * Boots off a 32GB USB stick (copy with 'dd')

 ## Important notes
 * The live user's name/password is user/live.
-Use this if the screen locker activates.
 * When installing, enter blank for the root password (twice) so that the initial user can use 'sudo' to become root
+* The screen locker (live-locker) is disabled by default.
+You can reenable it by via Session and Startup after installation.

 ## Known limitations
 * Actual installation requires a network at install time